christensenacademy/christensen-academy/modules/html-basics/challenges/self-assessment.md

   * Children of the head element appear at the top of the webpage, whereas children of the body element appear in the middle of the webpage.
   * None of the above.
 5. Give an example of an HTML comment.
-6. What's the difference between the terms "HTML tag" and "HTML element"?
-Include an explanation of opening and closing tags as part of your answer.
+6. What's the difference between the terms "tag" and "element" with regards to HTML?
-7. Explain how HTML lists work making sure to use the following vocabulary: element, opening tag, closing tag, parent, child.
+7. Explain how HTML lists work.
+If you can, try to incorporate the following vocabularly words into your explanation: element, opening tag, closing tag, parent, child.
 8. Explain why we have h1, h2, h3, h4, h5, and h6 elements but only one p element.

-##Solution Video
-I haven't made this yet, but I plan on making a video where I complete the challenge myself and talk through how I would do it.